-The BSC is responsible for attending and participating, either in person or by conference call in IDT meetings convened for service planning;

-- If unable to attend the IDT meeting, the BSC is expected in advance of the meeting to submit recommended updates to the strategies, support plans, and goals and objectives.
-The BSC and MCO Care Coordinator will follow up after the IDT meeting to update the BSC on specific issues; and - The BSC must document in the participant member's clinical file the date, time, and any changes to strategies, support plans, and goals and objectives as a result of the IDT meeting. - Discharge Planning Documentation Requirements Include Includes: - Reason for discontinuing services (such as failure to participate, request from participant member/participant member representative, goal completion, and/or failure to progress); - Written discharge plan shall be provided to the participant member/participant member representative and the MCO Care Coordinator by the BSC; - Strategies developed with participant member/participant member representative that can support the maintenance of behavioral support activities; - Family and direct support professional training that is completed in accordance with the written discharge plan; and - Discharge summary is to be maintained in the member's clinical participant file maintained by the BSC and a copy is to be sent to the MCO Care Coordinator and distributed to the participant member/participant member representative.
+- The BSC is responsible for attending and participating, either in person or by conference call in IDT meetings convened for service planning; - If unable to attend the IDT meeting, the BSC is expected in advance of the meeting to submit recommended updates to the strategies, support plans, and goals and objectives.
+The BSC and MCO Care Coordinator will follow up after the IDT meeting to update the BSC on specific issues; and - The BSC must document in the memberMember's clinical file the date, time, and any changes to strategies, support plans, and goals and objectives as a result of the IDT meeting. - Discharge Planning Documentation Requirements Include: - Reason for discontinuing services (such as failure to participate, request from member/Member/member/member representative, goal completion, and/or failure to progress); - Written discharge plan shall be provided to the memberMember/memberMember representative and the MCO Care Coordinator by the BSC; - Strategies developed with memberMember/memberMember representative that can support the maintenance of behavioral support activities; - Family and direct support professional training that is completed in accordance with the written discharge plan; and